hoppergee/solidservice/README.md

 ## Only 4 DSL in the `call` method

-- `success!` - Success the servcie immediately, any code after it won't be execute (Recommend)
+- `success!` - Success the service immediately, any code after it won't be execute (Recommend)
 - `success` - Just update the state to success
 - `fail!` - Fail the service immediately, any code after it won't be execute (Recommend)
 - `fail` - Just update the state to fail